magiclabs/magic-js/README.md

 yarn add magic-auth
 ```

-Alternatively you can load via CDN with by adding a script tag to your app’s `<head>`:
+Alternatively, you can load via CDN with by adding a script tag to your app’s `<head>`:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/magic-auth/dist/magic.js"></script>